Board & advisory

 NovoEd

-Co-founder · Acquired by Devonshire Investors / Fidelity
+Founding team member · Acquired by Devonshire Investors / Fidelity

-Co-founded NovoEd, a cohort-based online learning platform spun out of Stanford research on the role of peer interaction and team-based projects in online education.
+Joined the founding team of NovoEd, a cohort-based online learning platform spun out of Stanford research on the role of peer interaction and team-based projects in online education.
 The company's platform was used by Stanford, the Wharton School, Carnegie Mellon, the World Bank Group, and a range of corporate learning programs before being acquired by Devonshire Investors, a Fidelity Investments-affiliated private investment firm.
 The acquisition validated the cohort-based model that has since become standard across the EdTech industry.

 Refuge Advisors, LLC